The Myth That Closure Comes From Resolution

 Walking with yourself through this process of closure and grief after trauma is no easy task.
 However, nothing worth doing is ever easy.

-Strengths and skills that are built are not done so effortlessly.
-Growth is often painful.
+Strengths and skills that are built, are not done so effortlessly – growth is often painful.

 When you finally get to the other side of your closure and your grief, you will notice that you’re different.
 Through this experience you’ll have found trust in yourself and your ability to take care of yourself no matter what.
 You might have increased self-awareness, and you know things about yourself that you didn’t know before.
 You might find that you’re a little less afraid of new experiences or new people or new conflict.
 Getting through a process such as this teaches you your own emotional steadiness.
 And it teaches you a bit more about being mindful.
+Check out Self-Trust Series: Self-Trust in Real Time

 Closure Isn’t a Victory, It’s a Release